 This recipe couldn't be simpler, and I am excited to try this out with other flowering herbs!
 Simply pack the washed flower heads into a glass mason jar, and pour the white vinegar over top of it.
 Put the lid back on, and place the jar in a cool, dark spot to mature.

 Once the three weeks are over, simply strain out the vinegar, and re-bottle it in a new glass container!
 Mason jars are ok, but the acid will slowly eat away at the metal lid.
-This is why for long term storage, pop-top glass bottles (affiliate) are a better option!
+This is why for long term storage, flip-top glass bottles are a better option!

 Recipe